microsoft/TypeScript-Handbook/pages/tutorials/Migrating from JavaScript.md

 ## Early Benefits

-Even from this point on, you can get some great benefits from TypeScript understanding your project.
+Even at this point you can get some great benefits from TypeScript understanding your project.
-If you open up an editor like Visual Studio Code or Visual Studio, you'll see that you can often get some tooling support like completion.
+If you open up an editor like [VS Code](https://code.visualstudio.com) or [Visual Studio](https://visualstudio.com), you'll see that you can often get some tooling support like completion.
 You can also catch certain bugs with options like:

 * `noImplicitReturns` which prevents you from forgetting to return at the end of a function.